chef/chef-web-docs/slide_decks/source/manage_dependencies.rst

  .. revealjs:: Scenario #6
     :data-transition: none

-    Project A depends on B and C. B and C depend on A. F depends on E, which depends on C.
+    Project A requires B and C. B and C depend on A. F depends on E, which depends on C.

     .. image:: ../../images/dpm_scenario-6_01.svg
        :align: left